vardump-de/geojsonmap/README.md

-# geojsonmap plugin for Craft CMS 3.x
+# geojsonmap plugin for Craft CMS 3.x / 4.x

-A craft cms 3 field plugin to draw Leaflet Maps.
+A craft cms 3 / 4 field plugin to draw Leaflet Maps.

 ![Screenshot](resources/img/screenshot.png)

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+For Craft 3 please use version `^1.0`
+For Craft 4 please use version `^2.0`

 ## Installation